JohnPalevich/DonkeyCarML/README.md

 # DonkeyCarML
   In this project, I trained a neural net using supervised learning to predict the steering and throttle given a picture of the track.
-To do so, I personally drove around the track in the simulation 10 times while a script recorded a picture as well as my steering and throttle every 20th of a second.
-Afterwards, I ran the learning script on the data to build the net.
 # How to Download
   To download the necessary tools, I followed the instructions from the DonkeyCar virtual race league [here](https://docs.donkeycar.com/guide/simulator/)
 # Problems I Ran Into
   An annoying error I ran into while trying to set the project up was Miniconda required the install location to have no spaces.
 However, my users folder name was "John Palevich" and I didn't have the permissions to change the folder name.
 To get around this, I created a new user on my pc with a name that did not contain a space. <p>
   A secondary problem I ran into was that my CPU is very weak, so the simulation ran on my computer at around 4 frames per second.
 To cope with this, I borrowed a friends computer to host the simulation, and I connected to it using the internet.
 Here, the simulation ran at a more bearable 17 fps.
 Fortunately, I have a strong GPU, so after I collected the training data, training the neural net was fairly quick.

+# How I Trained
+  I trained using supervised learning.
+I manually drove the simulated donkey car around the track 10 times.
+During the 10 times a script recorded images of the screen every 20th of a second.
+From this, a training algorithm trained the neural net using the data set I created.

 # Results
   Below is a graph generated to show how the bot became more accurate as the training algorithm repeated the learning on the training set: <p>